-- 1) Identify different unit operations and unit processes in a given process flow diagram. - 2) Understand the role of chemical process engineer in chemical industry. - 3) Ability to understand the process flow diagram and various process parameters. - 4) Identify and solve engineering problems during manufacturing of the above-mentioned products.
+1) Identify different unit operations and unit processes in a given process flow diagram.

+2) Understand the role of chemical process engineer in chemical industry.

+3) Demonstrate thorough the understanding of some important process industries (sulfur and sulfuric acid, fertilizers, chloro-alkali, cement).

+4) Identify and solve engineering problems during manufacturing of the above-mentioned products.